Child Development Major

 All students will enroll in CFD 598 to develop their reflective learning portfolios to demonstrate the ways in which they are meeting the program goals and learning outcomes.

-- You may follow the Child Development major requirements of the General Catalog that is current (in effect) at the time of the declaration of the major or that is in effect at the time of graduation.
+- You may follow the Child Development major requirements of the University Catalog that is current (in effect) at the time of the declaration of the major or that is in effect at the time of graduation.

 Note: Students need to work with the Undergraduate Advisor and/or Department Chair to make sure that they are meeting graduation requirements.